Moving Forward with Your Pain

 It is not logical to think that if your pain was gone that you could enjoy your life.
 There are too many ways to experience pain.
 You have to first learn to enjoy life regardless of its challenges, understanding there are days that you will enjoy it more than others.
 A positive outlook, which has been shown to lower inflammation, with a sense of play will move you moving forward.2

 An old song returns

 One example I often used in clinic is that any time you do not spend time practicing a skill, you will eventually lose it.
 My wife played guitar in her 20’s and became proficient in a picking style of performing.
-Two years ago she began to take lessons from an extraordinary Bay Area guitar teacher.
+A few years ago, she began to take lessons from an extraordinary Bay Area guitar teacher.
 About six months into her lessons, parts of some old songs began to return in her head.
 One day she sat down and played a complete piece that she had not thought about for decades.
-The pathways were still there.
-Anxiety and anger circuits will atrophy, if you turn your attention elsewhere.
-They will never completely disappear since these are also emotions that are necessary for survival and will be in play daily.
-By become aware of their influence, you will gradually spend less and less time on them.
+The memory was still there.
+Pain, anxiety and anger circuits will atrophy, if you turn your attention elsewhere.
+They will never completely disappear since these are also emotions that are necessary for survival.
+By being aware of their influence, you will gradually spend less and less time on them.

 Nurturing the part of your brain that enjoys life is a learned skill.
 That is why it is so critical what you choose to program it with.
 If your default state of mind is that of being agitated and upset, that is what will evolve.
 As you trigger the same response in those close to you, then there is no end to this universal ping pong game.
 Conversely, if you choose gratitude and joy, the same phenomenon will lift you upward.